Travel-Far-And-Wide/front-end/README.md

 - A `user` can create, read, update, and delete `stories` and `photos`.

--A 'user' can tag photos to a specific location on a map (google maps API)
+- A 'user' can tag photos to a specific location on a map (google maps API)

 - Build an image uploader into the site to allow users the ability to upload their own assets.
 (This will require some work with a package called Drop Zone and a service called Cloudinary).